N-mode coherence in collective neutrino oscillations: Abstract

 \section{Abstract}

 We study two-flavor neutrino oscillations in a homogeneous and isotropic ensemble under the influence of neutrino-neutrino interactions.
 For any density there exist forms of collective oscillations that show self-maintained coherence.
 They can be classified by a number $N$ of linearly independent functions that describe all neutrino modes as linear superpositions.
 What is more, the dynamics is equivalent to another ensemble with the same effective density, consisting of $N$ modes with discrete energies $E_i$ with $i=1,\ldots, N$.
 We use this equivalence to derive the analytic solution for two-mode (bimodal) coherence, relevant for spectral-split formation in supernova neutrinos.
+6pt In this post-publication version, Eqs.~(B4) and (B5) corrected.